 Jailbreaking my iPhone X reminds me of when I used to install custom ROMs on my Samsung S4 back in middle school.
-I ended up bricking the phone, which definitely did not make my parents happy.
-But with the new Checkm8 exploit, my once untouchable iPhone X is permanently jailbreakable.
+I ended up bricking the phone, which made my parents very unhappy.
+With the new Checkm8 exploit, my once untouchable iPhone X is permanently jailbreakable.
 So, I decided to do it.
 I used checkra1n to jailbreak my phone.
-I’m actually running a beta version of iOS 13, but putting the phone into recovery mode and then jail breaking it worked perfectly.
+I’m actually running a beta version of iOS 13, but putting the phone into recovery mode and then jailbreaking it worked without any hiccups.

-After jailbreaking my iPhone, I only wanted to change features that specifically bothered me or add enhancements that improved my experience.
-However, I didn’t want to over clutter my phone with unnecessary features that I’d never use, or that would kill my battery.
+After jailbreaking my iPhone, I wanted to make minimal changes – only addressing annoyances or adding small enhancements.
+I didn’t want to over clutter my phone with unnecessary features that I’d never use, or that would kill my battery.
 With that, here are the tweaks that I’ve installed onto my iPhone.

-SmallSiri is an amazing tweak that pulls Siri out of her full screen page all of the time and creates a non-intrusive interface to speak to Siri.
+SmallSiri is an amazing tweak that pulls Siri out of her full screen UI and replaces it with a non-intrusive interface.
 This change in UI has actually made me use Siri more.
+This change also exists in the iOS 14 beta.

-Amandus is a create UI tweak that also pulls Apple Pay out of its full screen page, and makes it sit on top of your screen unobtrusively.
-My only gripe with it is that it can be slow to engage, but I think that it will get better with time.
+Amandus is a UI tweak that also pulls Apple Pay out of its full screen page, and unobtrusively puts it on top of your screen.
+My only gripe with it is that it can sometimes be slow to engage.
+I’m hoping that this will get better with time and development.